moorepants/eme134/content/pages/lab-05.rst

 You will need to derive the equations of motion for this system.
 Using the coordinates described above write the non-linear Newton-Euler equations.
-You will be expected to show this work in your report. *Note: Use inertial coordinates not body fixed for the derivation.*
+You will be expected to show this work in your report. *Note: Use inertial coordinates not body fixed for the derivation.* There will be two equations, one for vertical deviation from equilibrium and one for pitch deviation from equilibrium.

+.. topic:: :math:`x` acceleration equation
+   :class: alert alert-warning

+   There is no acceleration in the :math:`x` direction so you do not write an equation for that coordinate.
+This is because we are imposing the assumption that the thrust is always the perfect amount to maintain constant forward speed irrespective of the pitch angle and thrust contributions from the rotors.

 It will be useful to rewrite the two force magnitudes in terms of the total force :math:`F_T = F_f + F_r` so that you can control :math:`F_T` to control